jonnonz1/nz-statute-book/acts/public/2008/financial-advisers-act-2008.md

   (a) in the case of an individual, not exceeding $5,000:
   (b) in the case of an entity, not exceeding $25,000.

-### 134G Offence of failing to comply with Commission’s direction
+### 134G Offence of failing to comply with FMA's direction
-A person who fails to comply with a direction of the Commission given under section 77V commits an offence and is liable on summary conviction to a fine,—
+A person who fails to comply with a direction of the FMA given under section 77V commits an offence and is liable on summary conviction to a fine,—
   (a) in the case of an individual, not exceeding $5,000:
   (b) in the case of an entity, not exceeding $25,000.

 **Miscellaneous offences**

-### 135 Offence of failing to comply with Commission's direction in respect of breach of disclosure or conduct obligation
+### 135 Offence of failing to comply with FMA's direction in respect of breach of disclosure or conduct obligation
-A person who fails to comply with a direction of the Commission given under section 49(3) commits an offence and is liable on summary conviction to a fine not exceeding $5,000.
+A person who fails to comply with a direction of the FMA given under section 49(3) commits an offence and is liable on summary conviction to a fine not exceeding $5,000.

 **Miscellaneous offences**

 ### 136 Offence of false declaration, etc, in support of application for authorisation or grant of QFE status
 (1) A person (A) commits an offence if A has, for the purpose of obtaining authorisation or the grant of QFE status, either for A or for any other person,—
   (a) either orally or in writing, made any declaration or representation knowing it to be false or misleading in a material particular; or
-  (b) produced to the Commission or made use of any document knowing it to contain a declaration or representation referred to in paragraph (a); or
+  (b) produced to the FMA or made use of any document knowing it to contain a declaration or representation referred to in paragraph (a); or
-  (c) produced to the Commission or made use of any document knowing that it was not genuine.
+  (c) produced to the FMA or made use of any document knowing that it was not genuine.
 (2) A person who commits an offence under this section is liable on summary conviction to a fine,— (a) in the case of an individual, not exceeding $100,000:
   (b) in the case of an entity, not exceeding $300,000.

-### 137 Failure to comply with summons by Commissioner to attend disciplinary committee hearing
+### 137 Failure to comply with summons to attend disciplinary committee hearing
 (1) A person summoned under section 109 commits an offence if he or she, without sufficient cause,— (a) fails to attend in accordance with the summons; or (b) does not give evidence when required to do so; or